scrambldchannel/https-scrambldchannel.github.io-/content/TM1 and Apache Airflow.md

 #### Custom Sensors

 Sensors are used to control flow in a DAG.
-In this DAG, an instance of the [TM1CellValueSensor](https://github.com/scrambldchannel/airflow-tm1/blob/fef460219bca80203119dd794716ddef8e58fe20/airflow_tm1/sensors/tm1_cell_value.py#L10) checks that a value in a
+In this DAG, an instance of the [TM1CellValueSensor](https://github.com/scrambldchannel/airflow-tm1/blob/fef460219bca80203119dd794716ddef8e58fe20/airflow_tm1/sensors/tm1_cell_value.py#L10) checks that a value in a control cube indicates that there is at least a draft submission available for OPEX for the entire company.
+In this DAG, it just triggers a dummy task but could be used to trigger an export of the OPEX data for example.

 ##### A DAG using a Custom Operator